 Additional Allegation Intake – Standard Operating Procedures

-ERIK, Office of Research Compliance, Revised 12/07/2020
+ERIK, Office of Research Compliance, Revised 02/04/2026

 I. Regulatory and Policy Authority and Requirement

 The Public Health Service (PHS) Policies on Research Misconduct, 42 C.F.R.
-Part 93 (the "PHS Policies"), and the Research Misconduct policy (the "Policy") specify the responsibilities of institutions for acting on allegations of research misconduct.
-Under 42 C.F.R. §93.310(h), an institution conducting a research misconduct investigation must pursue any additional instances of possible research misconduct as follows:
+Part 93 (the “PHS Policies”), and the Research Misconduct policy (the “Policy”) specify the responsibilities of institutions for acting on allegations of research misconduct.
+Under 42 C.F.R. §93.310(j), an institution conducting a research misconduct investigation must pursue any additional instances of possible research misconduct as follows:

 Institutions conducting research misconduct investigations must:

 (h) Pursue leads.
 Pursue diligently all significant issues and leads discovered that are determined relevant to the investigation, including any evidence of additional instances of possible research misconduct, and continue the investigation to completion.
+If additional allegations are raised, the respondent(s) must be notified in writing of the additional allegations raised against them.

-1. During any phase of a research misconduct proceeding, additional allegations may arise that are related to an ongoing inquiry or investigation and justify broadening the scope beyond the initial complaint.
+2. During any phase of a research misconduct proceeding, additional allegations may arise that are related to an ongoing inquiry or investigation and justify broadening the scope beyond the initial complaint.

 II.
 New Allegations Received at Inquiry or Investigation